fractal-analytics-platform/fractal-web/docs/quickstart.md

 **Note**: this will unpack in the current working directory the file `package.json` and the folders `build` and `node_modules`.

-To start the application installed in this way see the section "Run fractal-web from the build folder".
+To start the application installed in this way see the section [Run fractal-web from the build folder](#run-fractal-web-from-the-build-folder) below.

 ## Set environment variables